Are you a pet owner?

 To update your pet's registration, you’ll need your pet's microchip number.
-If you haven’t already created an account with the manufacturer, you’ll need to do that as well so you can access the registration in the future to update the information.
-Make sure that all of the information, particularly your phone number(s) and address, are correct.
+If you haven’t already created an account with the manufacturer, you’ll need to do that as well.
+Make sure that all of the information is correct, especially your phone number(s) and address.

 There are many databases that allow you to register your pet's microchip, but the one that really counts—the one that animal shelters and veterinarians will search—is the database maintained by the manufacturer of your pet's microchip.
-AAHA’s Universal Pet Microchip Lookup Tool is linked to the registries of the majority of microchip manufacturers and allows a quick database search of any microchip made by these manufacturers.
-In addition, a number of public microchip registries have also been linked to the AAHA Universal Pet Microchip Lookup Tool to make it easier to find a microchip's registration.
+You can quickly search the registries of most microchip manufacturers using the universal lookup tool provided by the AAHA.
+There also are public microchip registries that have been linked to the AAHA tool to make it easier to find a microchip's registration.